Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 Spikes and pits can be easier to code relatively speaking - both can just react to the player's colliding with their collision shapes.
 Hazards like water may be more difficult.
 A simple way to code water is to make it lethal upon entry.
 But most Sonic-type games have water be a hazard over time - after a certain point the player character will drown.
 For spikes or pits, `Area2D` and/or `StaticBody2D` may be most useful.

 Some environmental hazards will have fullscreen effects, like water, and may also affect the player's movement speed.

-# SCORE, TIME, LIVES

-## In general

-Sonic and similar games are pretty arcade-like in having a score and lives system.
-Time can also play an important part (like in Sonic games where each level has a ten minute time limit before losing a life).

-There are basic score, items, lives and time variables in `game_space.gd`.
-These should provide, hopefully, the basis of something more expansive if needed.
-These use timers, getters and setters to make them work.

-## Time

-Time is stored in a `Vector2` called `Level_Time` (with x representing minutes, y seconds). `game_space.gd` has an attached timer called, simply, `Timer`, set to repeat every second.
-Every time it does, it advances the `Level_Time` variable.
-How this affects the game beyond showing the player how long they've been in a level is up to any developer(s).
-Sonic games have a ten minute limit for their levels.

-## Score

-Score gives the player an indication of how well they're doing - the higher the score the better.

-## Lives

-Basically, how many chances the player has to get through the game before it ends.
-Lives can be affected by many things - obvious ones being extra life bonuses or being killed by hazards/hostiles.

 # CHECKPOINTS